devcem/Playcanvas-UI-Components/README.md

 ## Features
 - storeValue : This option basically stores the input value after change.
 It can be useful for settings and username.
 - focusEntity : It simply shows or hides an entity on playcanvas while input active.

+## Changelog
+- Timeline.js now can play same animation again if autoplay is enabled on state change.
+- Container.js bugs fixed.